-As part of the mobility plan the corridor between Central Silk Board and K R Puram has been identified to provide suitable mass transit system integrating with the existing bus transportation system.
+As part of the mobility plan the corridor between K R Puram and Kempegowda International Airport has been identified to provide vital connectivity to the Airport and the fast growing areas of BIAPPA.
 There is an urgent requirement to provide mass transport facilities to reduce congestion and environmental deterioration.
+Therefore, it is extremely necessary that a Mass Transit System between KR Puram and Airport be provided.